Dicklesworthstone/kissinger_undergraduate_thesis/docs/kissinger_thesis.md

 [^ka-30]: This does not say that history works against man's aspirations but simply that we can not derive our norms by claiming them as history's patterns.

-[^ka-31]: Schweitzer - Philosophy of Civilizations p.
+[^ka-31]: Schweitzer - Philosophy of Civilization p.
 41.

 [^ka-32]: See ante.